 Explaining Beagle Sizes

 The American Kennel Club divides Beagles into two different sizes, called Varieties.
 There is the “Under 13 inch” and “13 inch to 15 inch”.
-This size division happens only in the USA and all other kennel clubs do not accept a Beagle under 13 Inches, and allow Beagles to be as tall as 16 Inches.
+This size division happens only in the USA.
+In Canada and Mexico there are under 13” often shown and bred but and all other kennel clubs do not accept a Beagle under 13 Inches.
+All other countries allow Beagles to be as tall as 16 Inches or More!!

 To determine their size Beagles are measured from their withers, which is the ridge between the shoulder blades.
 So, the height of a Beagle is measured from the shoulders not from the top of the head.